This page is designed to answer the following questions:

 NOTE: This page has been quality assured for 2023 as per our Quality Assurance policy.

 As discussed in the previous section, having a culture of inspection readiness within your organisation can support your preparations.

 You should also perform regular internal audits to assess the quality that your service provides.
-By doing this, you can identify areas that require improvement as well as gather evidence about the areas that your organisation does well.
-Examples of good practice (e.g. where your service has improved service user outcomes) can be presented to inspectors during the initial interview.
+By doing this, you can identify areas that require improvement as well as gather evidence about the areas in which your organisation performs well.
+Examples of good practices (e.g. where your service has improved service user outcomes) can be presented to inspectors during the initial interview.

 You should familiarise yourself with the Care Quality Commission’s (CQC) Key Lines of Enquiry and the associated prompts so that you can ensure that your service is operating at the required level.
 This document is particularly useful for understanding what you need to do to raise your rating from a ‘good‘ to an ‘outstanding‘.
 In all areas of operation, you should assess: